veuncent/cvast-nginx/README.md

 - STATIC_URL=/path
 URL from which to serve static files.
 If specified, static files will be served from /www/static on the Nginx container.
 Make sure to copy your static files to that directory, e.g. by mounting a volume on it

+- MEDIA_URL=/path
+URL from which to serve media files.
+If specified, media files will be served from /www/media on the Nginx container.
+Make sure to copy your media files to that directory, e.g. by mounting a volume on it

 - PUBLIC_MODE=True | False
 Specify whether search engine crawlers may index this web app.
 Default=False